osrf/gazebo_tutorials/flashlight_plugin/tutorial_9-3.md

 ![](./example.gif)

-FlashLightPlugin is a [model plugin](/tutorials?tut=plugins_model&cat=write_plugin) included with gazebo that flashes and dims lights on a model.
+FlashLightPlugin is a [model plugin](/tutorials?tut=plugins_model&cat=write_plugin) included with gazebo that flashes and dims light objects on a model.
 By giving parameters to the plugin, you can choose which lights to blink and also specify the duration and interval time of flashing for each of lights.
-By inheriting this plugin, you can also use internal features, e.g., dynamically turning the lights on/off.
+By inheriting this plugin, you can also use internal features, e.g., turning the lights on/off.

 # Usage and Plugin Parameters
 Under `<model>` element, insert <plugin> element with `filename` attribute which is set to `libFlashLightPlugin.so`.
-In the following example (the world file is available [here](https://bitbucket.org/osrf/gazebo/raw/gazebo9/worlds/flash_light_plugin_demo.world)), the model has two links each of which has two light elements.
+In the following example (the world file is available [here](https://bitbucket.org/osrf/gazebo/raw/gazebo9/worlds/flash_light_plugin_demo.world)), the model has two links each of which has two light objects.

 ```XML
 <model name='light_model'>